keshavab/keshavabharadwaj.com/content/post/kubernetes_marathon.md

 comments = true
 date = 2015-08-19T00:00:00Z
-tags = ["kubernetes", "mesos", "marathon", "docker", "containers"] title = "Kuberetes vs Mararthon- how they fare"
+tags = ["kubernetes", "mesos", "marathon", "docker", "containers"] title = "Kuberetes vs Mararthon - how they fare" description = "A comparision of Kubernetes vs Mesos/Marathon and how they fare against each other."
 +++

 [Kubernetes(k8s)](http://kubernetes.io/) is trying to evolve itself as the defacto standard for container